inezowo/inezowo.github.io/mumbling/tencent.md

 ## Figure-skating
 **OVERTIME WORKING** hinder my figure-skating practice.

 ---

-Tencent might be one of the best companies in the world.
-I love all the people, policies, welfares, salary pays, location, learning platforms, trusts, spoiling environments they are providing.
+To be honest, it might be one of the best companies in the world.
+The welfares, learning platforms, environments they are providing are absolutely attractive to a fresh graduate.
 It's just not what I want.
-Still, I am so proud of being a Tencent alumnus. >w<
+I am still proud of being an alumnus of Tencent.